(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Now, of course, it is a narrow matter to avoid traveling to Turkey, even for me who has a beating heart for Istanbul.
 But given that Turkey is a member of NATO, and that within NATO, of course, there is an extensive exchange of information related to "terrorism", what at first seemed like a joke, begins to appear far more serious.
 Will we who are on this list, and others on other lists drawn up by the famous think tank SETA, be able to risk surveillance, sanctions or simply be denied entry to other NATO countries if we try?
 Or am I overly paranoid when I ask such a question?

-In any case, it is completely unacceptable that bodies linked to other countries' governments map and register Norwegian citizens who have not done anything else yet to exercise their self-assurance. . .
+In any case, it is completely unacceptable for bodies affiliated with other countries' governments to map and register Norwegian citizens who have done nothing else yet to exercise their obvious democratic right to express themselves.